yuanyuan-git-tech/stonks_assignment-backend/readme.md

 Here is the minimum 3 roles: `SUPERADMIN / HOST / ADMIN`

-- `SUPERADMIN` are high level role, only stonks staff can be SUPERADMIN.
+- `SUPERADMIN` are high level role, only stonks staff can be SUPERADMIN and can perform any actions in any channels.

 - `HOST` can perform all actions + /set admin and /unset admin in chat messages.